mongodb/terraform-provider-mongodbatlas/docs/guides/cluster-to-advanced-cluster-migration-guide.md

     }
   }
   ```
 4. Run `terraform apply`.
-You should see the resource imported.
+You should see the resource(s) imported: `Apply complete!
+Resources: 1 imported, 0 added, 0 changed, 0 destroyed.`
 5. Remove the "default" fields.
 Many fields of this resource are optional.
 Look for fields with a `null` or `0` value or blocks you didn't specify before, e.g:
    - `advanced_configuration`
    - `connection_strings`
    - `cluster_id`
    - `bi_connector_config`
+6. Re-use existing [Terraform expressions](https://developer.hashicorp.com/terraform/language/expressions).
+All fields in the generated config will have static values.
+Look in your old configuration for:
+   - variables, e.g., `var.project_id`
+   - Terraform keywords, e.g., `for_each`, `count`, `depends_on`, etc.
-6. Re-run `terraform apply` to ensure you have no plan changes.
+7. Re-run `terraform apply` to ensure you have no plan changes: `No changes.
+Your infrastructure matches the configuration.`
-7. Update the references from your old cluster resource: `mongodbatlas_cluster.this.XXXX` to the new `mongodbatlas_advanced_cluster.this.XXX`.
+8. Update the references from your old cluster resource: `mongodbatlas_cluster.this.XXXX` to the new `mongodbatlas_advanced_cluster.this.XXX`.
    - Double check [output-changes](#output-changes) to ensure the underlying configuration stays unchanged.
-8. Replace your existing clusters with the ones from `cluster.tf` and run `terraform state rm mongodbatlas_cluster.this`.
+9. Replace your existing clusters with the ones from `adv_cluster.tf` and run `terraform state rm mongodbatlas_cluster.this`.
+   - Without this step, Terraform will create a plan to destroy your existing cluster.
+10. Remove the import block created in step 2.
-9. Re-run `terraform apply` to ensure you have no plan changes.
+11. Re-run `terraform apply` to ensure you have no plan changes: `No changes.
+Your infrastructure matches the configuration.`

+### Explanation
+Using the `project_id` and `cluster.name` Terraform imports your cluster and use the new `mongodbatlas_advanced_cluster` schema to dump a configuration file.
+This dump includes all configurable values in the schema, but non of the configuration defined for your `mongodbatlas_cluster`.
+Therefore, it will likely be a lot more verbose and contain non of your original [Terraform expressions.](https://developer.hashicorp.com/terraform/language/expressions)